Do you regularly produce content to grow your business or plan on beginning?

-Blog posts are the go-to style of content for most marketers because of the low barrier to entry and time efficienvy of them.
+Blog posts are the go-to style of content for most marketers because of the low barrier to entry and time efficiency of them.

 Sure, you have to research, plan, and edit every article, but think about compared to something like a YouTube video.